smkalami/ypea101-genetic-algorithms/README.md

 https://yarpiz.com/23/ypea101-genetic-algorithms

 ## Citing This Work
-Cite this code as follows:
+You can cite this code as follows:
+README.md updated.
 **Mostapha Kalami Heris, Binary and Real-Coded Genetic Algorithms in MATLAB (URL: https://yarpiz.com/23/ypea101-genetic-algorithms), Yarpiz, 2015.**